Updated March 2020

 I listen to many.
 I find they help me relax.
 Sometimes I learn something new, sometimes things shock or amaze me.
 But how do you find great podcasts?

 So where do you start?
 Here are some of the podcasts I listen to regularly, together with ones I’ve recently discovered through personal recommendations.
 I update this list regularly!

 Enjoy listening and exploring

 BBC Radio 4 Food Programme

 The BBC Radio 4 Food Programme is Grandmother of them all with an archive going back to 2007.
 This is a wide ranging programme on a diverse range of food and drink.
-Recent episodes have focused on Eating Alone, the Art of Fermentation (vegetables rather than bread or beer) and a fascinating insight into food and wine of Georgia.

 It’s also the home of the annual Food and Farming awards which is a great way of finding out about food and drink producers in the UK.